 Below is a list of items that NSX owners have had serviced by Acura and the price they paid (or were quoted before going elsewhere).

-If you have repair work done, please add it to this wiki page so it can be included
+If you have repair work done, please send the information (at least dealer, work done, cost breakdown) to the FAQ Administrator so it can be included.

 |Owner||Dealer||Part & Normal Cost||Total Bill|